 One of my favorite strategies for investing money right now is in real estate investment trusts (or REITs).
 What are these you may ask?
 These are companies that own massive amounts of real estate and properties all over the world.
 From houses to apartment complexes, warehouses, data centers to medical buildings, real estate conglomerates are booming right now as life returns to normalcy.

 Since many people are returning to work and/or searching for a new place to live, the real estate industry is extremely active right now, which means these trust companies are turning a pretty penny.
 The way investors make money is simply when these companies make money!
 Dividends are distributed based on the income they make from leasing space and collecting rent.

 It’s really that simple.
 These companies can be found on main stock exchanges and invested in that way or brokers can help investors find REIT mutual funds or ETFs too.
-You can get access to real estate investments by using apps like DiversyFund that let you invest in REITs and can get started with only $500.
+You can get access to real estate investments by using apps like the ones in the table below that let you invest in REITs and more.

 Compiling debt is something that almost everyone experiences at some point in their financial journey.
 If you find yourself falling behind or feeling stressed about your finances, paying off your debt by using debt reduction apps and investing in your future is a great way to make sure it doesn’t happen again.

 Start with looking backward and focusing on the things you’ve spent money on that need to be paid for now.
 For example, credit card debt and auto loans are the two major avenues you should look to pay off before moving onto bigger ventures such as your mortgage and student loans.
 Since your credit score (which allows you to have more financial freedom) weighs heavily on the two former factors, these are the kinds of priorities you should be tackling first.